Harikumar7788/Harikumar7788/README.md

 Technologies Used: React JS, JavaScript, CSS, Bootstrap, React Router, REST API, Local Storage, JWT, Authorization, Authentication.

 Live Demo:newShopping.ccbp.tech

+### 3D Viewer with Three.js

+A dynamic 3D viewer that allows you to interact with various geometries in a 3D space.
+This project includes features like:

+- Adding random geometries with random colors
+- Creating and manipulating different 3D shapes like cones, spheres, rings, torus, cubes, and pyramids
+- Changing colors of the shapes
+- Toggling wireframe mode
+- Responsive design for different screen sizes

 ## 📫 Get in Touch